newjersey/navigator.business.nj.gov/content/src/fundings/tax-credit-veterans.md

 openDate: ""
 dueDate: ""
 descriptionMd: The Work Opportunity tax credit program is a Federal tax credit for businesses who hire and retain veterans and individuals from other target groups with significant barriers to employment such as qualified TANF recipients, qualified veterans, qualified ex-felons, designated community residents, vocational rehabilitation referrals, recipient of SNAP benefits (food stamps), Supplemental Security Income (SSI) recipients, long-term family assistance recipients, and qualified long-term unemployment recipients.
----
+summaryDescriptionMd: >-
   The Work Opportunity tax credit program is a Federal tax credit for businesses who hire and retain veterans and individuals from other target groups with significant barriers to employment such as qualified TANF recipients, qualified veterans, qualified ex-felons, designated community residents, vocational rehabilitation referrals, recipient of SNAP benefits (food stamps), Supplemental Security Income (SSI) recipients, long-term family assistance recipients, and qualified long-term unemployment recipients.
 ---

-### Eligibility
+## Eligibility

 - The business must be registered in New Jersey